matloff/fastBigStat/README.md

   distribution was not normal.
 Hence the practice of approximate inference.

-* This led to a branch of mathematical statistics known as large sample theory.
+* This led to a branch of mathematical statistics known as *large sample theory*.
 Core among them is the fact that if a sequence of random variables Z<sub>n</sub> is asymptotically normal, then so is any smooth function of them g(Z<sub>n</sub>).
 Since the CLT says, roughly, that sums are approximately normal, this gives us a sequence